 by Yevgeniya Przhebelskaya

-Yevgeniya Przhebelskaya is a freelance writer and an educator.
-She draws inspiration from the Bible, Russian and American literature, and her recent parenting experiences.
-Yevgeniya’s poems and essays have been published in Agape Review, Amethyst Review, Ekstasis, Trouvaille Review and many other publications, and were nominated for the Pushcart Prize two times.
-Check out her blog at ypoetry.weebly.com.
+Yevgeniya Przhebelskaya is a freelance writer who explores themes of mental health, neurodiversity, and Christian faith in her writing.
+Her essays and poems have been published or forthcoming in Agape Review, Amethyst Review, Ancient Paths Online, Ekstasis, Trouvaille Review and many other publications, and were nominated for the Pushcart Prize two times.
+Yevgeniya lives with her husband and their son in New Jersey.
+Check out her blog here.